-• from this policy is necessary to support a business function, entities shall request an exception through the IT Head exception process.
-10. VAPT Annual Exercise POA Purpose : VAPT will be performed annual once fo Nexus Select and its entities.
-Acceptable Encryption Policy Adheres to the Nexus IT Policy, also Encryption on corporate computer should be done via Windows Spectre Built · Key Agreement and Authentication: Nexus will encrypt endpoints via BITLOCKER which comes via M365 E Audio Conference License.
-Server, Network Devices are not applicable for encryption a.
-Mobile Application Management [M365 Azure Infra] Mobile Application Management will be deployed on all mobile devices wh corporate mailbox installed Complete policy will be deployed as per Revantage Asia Governance Docur b.
-Sensitivity Label on Corporate Outlook and Microsoft App M365 Sensitivity labels will be deployed 100% on all corporate mailbox Sensitivity Labels will be also installed on Microsoft Apps. c.
-Malware Protection Policy (M365 Defender and Firewall) Nexus will protect its endpoints only via M365 Defender and Firewall Central policy is deployed over employees who are using M365 licenses d.
-Virtual Private Network Policy • IT Engineers will get Firewall VPN access to support device from remote. • Not all Nexus IT Engineers will get Firewall VPN access only cluster leads of IT will get access to help and support Firewall Administration • Nexus will also give VPN for Firewall on need basis to 3rd Party Firewall for troubleshooting purpose and will disable/ deactivate VPN once acticompleted. • Email approvals will be given by NexusIT Designated IT Head/ AGC - IT Operations and Cyber Security Reporting Nexus Select intends to consistently monitor the implementation of this policy.
-We are committed to establish suitable procedures and infrastructure to meeting this compliance.
-Execution and Review All the employees shall have the primary responsibility to execute and implement the directives as per this policy.
-Information Technology department shall review the implementation of this policy supplement and adopt suitable procedures to support compliance.
-This policy shall be reviewed annually to ensure its effective implementation and amendments.
-Version Drafted by Approved by Effective from 1.0 IT Chief Finance Officer 1st April 2022 1.1 IT Chief Finance Officer 20th Sept 2022
+Adheres to the Nexus IT Policy, also Encryption on corporate computer system should be done via Windows Spectre Built

+Key Agreement and Authentication:

+- Nexus will encrypt endpoints via BITLOCKER which comes via M365 E5 with Audio Conference License. - Server, Network Devices are not applicable for encryption - a.
+Mobile Application Management [M365 Azure Infra] - Mobile Application Management will be deployed on all mobile devices which has corporate mailbox installed - Complete policy will be deployed as per Revantage Asia Governance Document - b.
+Sensitivity Label on Corporate Outlook and Microsoft App - M365 Sensitivity labels will be deployed 100% on all corporate mailbox - Sensitivity Labels will be also installed on Microsoft Apps. - c.
+Malware Protection Policy (M365 Defender and Firewall) - Nexus will protect its endpoints only via M365 Defender and Firewall - Central policy is deployed over employees who are using M365 licenses - d.
+Virtual Private Network Policy - Nexus IT Engineers at Mall will get Firewall VPN access to support device from remote. - Not all Nexus IT Engineers will get Firewall VPN access only cluster leads of Nexus IT will get access to help and support Firewall Administration - Nexus will also give VPN for Firewall on need basis to 3rd Party Firewall Admin for troubleshooting purpose and will disable/ deactivate VPN once activity is completed. - Email approvals will be given by NexusIT Designated IT Head/ AGC IT Infra, Operations and Cyber Security